aarunku5/LINGO-Eurovis-2023/README.md

 * None of the tasks have common positive/negative examples.

 #### Definitions:
-            - T1-T7 all involve span-based selection to generate the answer.
+* T1-T7 all involve span-based selection to generate the answer.
 T8-T10 involve the generation of text-content based on the context of input, but which are not necessarily contained within the input.
-            - T1, T2 exhibit high similarity in the definition, particularly in the case of 'Things to Avoid' as well as 'Emphasis and Caution'.
+* T1, T2 exhibit high similarity in the definition, particularly in the case of 'Things to Avoid' as well as 'Emphasis and Caution'.
-            - T3, T4 use similar language to T1, T2 and additionally specify that the shortest continuous text span should be selected to generate a relevant answer.
+* T3, T4 use similar language to T1, T2 and additionally specify that the shortest continuous text span should be selected to generate a relevant answer.
 Therefore they place further constraints on the expected output.
-            - T5's definition does not use similar language to T1-T4 in the definition, and in fact has the shortest length definition across all instructions.
+* T5's definition does not use similar language to T1-T4 in the definition, and in fact has the shortest length definition across all instructions.
-            - T6, T7 also specify that span-based selection needs to be used for a larger volume of text input (i.e., a paragraph is used as the input instead of 1-2 sentences).
+* T6, T7 also specify that span-based selection needs to be used for a larger volume of text input (i.e., a paragraph is used as the input instead of 1-2 sentences).
 T7 additionally provides contextual info on the types of reasoning to perform on the given input.
-            - T8-T10 involve the generation of text as output with reference to the input context.
+* T8-T10 involve the generation of text as output with reference to the input context; however, the text generated does not involve span-based selection, and is instead free response.
 T8 requires event durations to be specified based on common sense reasoning with relation to the input.
 T9 explicitly asks for conversational, non-stereotypical answers to be provided as a response to the input.
 T10 is a story completion task, and requires the model to provide the ending for a 3-sentence story.

 #### Positive Examples: